Table of Contents

 SEN Tribunal forms can be downloaded here There is a 2 month time-limit for appealing, which begins from the date on the local authority's letter.
 If you are appealing anything about an EHCP under the new law you cannot go straight to tribunal without first obtaining a mediation certificate.
 (This doesn't apply to tribunals regarding statements)

-NB very few firms have an education contract for legal aid (One such is Sinclairs Law).
-You can get an idea of costs from this Simpson Millar guide (See some cases won for parents by Simpson Millar (formerly Maxwell Gillott) here).
+NB very few firms have an education contract for legal aid representation (ie covering tribunals); instead most legal aid firms have education contracts for SEN help and advice but NOT representation (eg Child Law Advice/Corams).
+Exceptions include Sinclairs Law for Wales and Simpson Millar (formerly Maxwell Gillott) for England.
+If you have to pay, you can get an idea of costs from this Simpson Millar guide (See some cases won for parents by Simpson Millar (formerly Maxwell Gillott) here).
 Another well-known firm is Boyes Turner (BTsen).

 What Parents Say

 I was fortunate to get legal aid and funding through IPSEA.
 I won on all parts ...Monumental waste of public money, but because they were determined not to be flexible we had to do it the hard way!...It has been a nightmare.
 Our son has had no school place since Nov 2012.
 His provision outlined in his statement has not been provided since then...

 I was fortunate to receive Legal Aid.
 I have my own disability and would not have managed without my wonderful solicitor...Needed days off work, buying a photocopier, paying an advocate, travelling to private assessment appointments and staying overnight for assessment, private Ed Psyc assessment, private speech and language and OT assessments, paying for copies of documents held by the LEA and requested under freedom of info act and phone calls...